What A Conference It Was!

 Soaring Toward the Future: New Challenges in Raptor Migration

-The Hawk Migration Association on of North America (HMANA) is excited to present its 2018 conference, “Soaring Toward the Future: New Challenges in Raptor Migration,” Oct.
+The Hawk Migration Association on of North America (HMANA) held its 2018 conference, “Soaring Toward the Future: New Challenges in Raptor Migration,” Oct.
 12-14, near Detroit, Michigan.

-A stellar lineup of speakers and presenters includes keynote presentations speeches by Kate Davis, founder of the education project Raptors of the Rockies, and Todd Katzner, a pioneering researcher on Golden Eagles.
+A stellar lineup of speakers and presenters included keynote presentations speeches by Kate Davis, founder of the education project Raptors of the Rockies, and Todd Katzner, a pioneering researcher on Golden Eagles.
 Featured presenters are Rob Bierregaard, Dr. David Bird, and Bill Clark.

-We’ve assembled an exciting program that explores emerging topics of interest, including:
+An exciting program explored emerging topics of interest, including:

 - Raptor population trends